 In short, it's helpful to have a solid recipe for making great, predictable, build-once "gourmet-style" clinical workflows that make everyone happy - Including patients, clinical staff, regulatory/compliance, finance, and IT.
 After all, good workflows are like good food - They should be healthy and nourishing, and taste (feel) great.
 (Both good food and good workflows are made by experienced chefs and informaticists/analysts!)

-If it's a cupcake you want, then it's helpful to follow the cupcake recipe.While experienced people in #Informatics and #HealthIT might know the recipe for gourmet changes, that satisfy all the stakeholders and don't result in unexpected outcomes that need rebuilding - this recipe is not commonly written anywhere.
+If it's a cupcake you want, then it's helpful to have a good cupcake recipe.While experienced people in #Informatics and #HealthIT might know the recipe for gourmet changes, that satisfy all the stakeholders and don't result in unexpected outcomes that need rebuilding - this recipe is not commonly written anywhere.
 So for clinical education purposes, I thought I would share a version of the change recipe that I think works pretty well :

-This is a slight variation on the "Eight steps to workflow happiness" that I usually teach clinical staff, the first time I introduce the concept of following a recipe to achieve desired outcomes :
+This is a slight variation on my "Eight basic steps to workflow happiness" that I usually teach clinical staff, the first time I introduce the concept of following a recipe to achieve desired outcomes :

 - CONCEPTION / ANALYSIS / PRIORITIZATION / PROJECT APPROVAL